Incense Product Guide

 What is Nag Champa?

 Nag Champa is the world's best-selling incense brand.
 Its combination of flowers, resins, spices and herbs creates a subtle fragrance that is not over-powering but stays long after the stick or cone has burnt out.

 Which products should I stock?

 Ultimately this is up to you and depends on the type of customers you have.
 Our best-selling wholesale product in terms of quantity sold is the Nag Champa Incense Sticks pack that comes with 12 sticks included.
-Nag Champa is one of the most popular incenses worldwide and contains frangipani and sandalwood (both which come from the champa flower, hence the name).
+Nag Champa is one of the most popular incenses worldwide and contains frangipani and sandalwood (both of which come from the Champa flower, hence the name).
 It's a fragrance that lingers for hours so the sticks will last consumers a long time, which is another reason they are so popular.
 They're also very high-quality incense sticks since they are hand-rolled.

-This is where our Stamford range comes in.
+This is where our Stamford comes in.
 The black range incense sticks have themed names like "Fairy's Mist" and "Vampire's Kiss" which makes them popular with a less specialised audience.
-The Premium Hex range also has some themed names including Dragon's Blood which is our third most popular incense product, and the most popular product out of the Stamford range.
-The Premium Hex range sells very well more generally with products such as lavender, frankincense and myrrh and jasmine all making our top ten best-seller list.
+The Premium Hex range also has some themed names including Dragon's Blood which is our third most popular incense product and the most popular product out of the Stamford range.
+The Premium Hex range sells very well more generally with products such as lavender, frankincense and myrrh and jasmine all making our top best-seller list.

 Is there a minimum order amount?